stdlib-js/workshops-fullstack-london-2017/README.md

 The rise of Node.js and Electron are powering a new era where JavaScript continues to expand beyond the browser and becomes a critical component of server and desktop applications.
 With JavaScript being everywhere, one of the emerging next frontiers for JavaScript world domination is data science.

-In this workshop, you will learn how to utilize the JavaScript open-source library stdlib for various data science tasks.
+In this workshop, you will learn how to utilize the JavaScript open-source library [stdlib][stdlib] for various data science tasks.
 Through a series of brief exercises, attendees will get a hands-on introduction, ranging from analytics to machine learning to exploratory data analysis and visualization.
 For example, you will investigate the accuracy of the native JavaScript Math functions, build a spam classifier, and generate synthetic texts using Markov chains.

 After completing this workshop, you will have a solid understanding of what kind of problems they can approach by which techniques.
 Furthermore, you will have experience in conducting a full analysis from start to end, i.e., exploring, cleaning, transforming, and analyzing data with state-of-the-art techniques.